DJI unveils pocket-sized Mavic Air drone, ships January 28 for $799

 DJI officially unveiled its latest consumer drone, the Mavic Air, at an event today in New York City.
-The Mavic Air is made up of a blend of enhanced specs that have already proven popular with owners of DJI’s Mavic Pro and the smaller, more affordable Spark drone.
+The Mavic Air offers enhanced specs that have already proven popular with owners of DJI’s Mavic Pro and the smaller, more affordable Spark drone.

 According to DJI’s website, the Mavic Air is priced at $799 and has an estimated ship date of January 28.
 The Mavic Air will also be available for purchase in select retail stores starting January 28.
 There’s also a “Fly More Combo” available to order online at $999, which includes extra batteries, extra propellers, and a travel bag.

-Photos of the drone started leaking online yesterday, but today DJI executive Michael Perry revealed some previously unconfirmed specs, including the drone’s speed and range.
+Photos of the drone leaked online yesterday, but today DJI executive Michael Perry revealed some previously unconfirmed specs, including the drone’s speed and range.
 The Mavic Air can go up to 68.4 kilometers per hour (42.5 miles) and has a 2.5 mile flight range.
 Users can control the Mavic Air at a range of up to 19 feet using DJI’s smart capture technology, 262 feet using the smartphone app, and 2.5 miles with the remote control.
 The Mavic Air has a 21-minute flight time.

 Like the Mavic Pro, the pocket-sized Mavic Air comes with foldable legs.
-The Mavic Air also comes with improved photo and video capabilities, with a three-way gimbal instead of the Spark’s two-way, and a camera capable of 32-megapixel panorama shots and capturing 4K video at 24 or 30 frames per second.
+The Mavic Air also features improved photo and video capabilities, with a three-way gimbal instead of the Spark’s two-way, and a camera capable of capturing 32-megapixel panorama shots and 4K video at 24 or 30 frames per second.
 According to Perry, the three-way gimbal has been given a new layout to provide multiple dimensions of vibration reduction, and the Mavic Air is “the smallest drone of its size to feature a three-axis gimbal.”

 Perry also touted the Mavic Air’s portability, calling it “the smallest footprint of any drone we’ve created so far.”
 The Mavic Air is half the size of the Mavic Pro and weighs 41 percent less.